-This weekend has been all about Toussaint, a Catholic holiday honoring all Saints.
-It is a time when French pay respect to their deceased relatives.
+Let’s talk about Toussaint, a Catholic holiday honoring all saints, known in English as All Saints Day.
+All Saints Day is all about flowers and French traditions.
+It is a time when French people pay respect to their deceased relatives.
 All Saints’ Day, the 1st of November, sees families gathering to visit cemeteries to clean and decorate tombs.
 And they decorate them mainly with chrysanthemums.

-Do you have any traditions surrounding a particular flower where you are from?
+Do you have any traditions surrounding a particular flower where you’re from?
 I’d love to hear from you.

 Why not PIN this for later!